jbeyerstedt/Arduino-timelapse-slider/README.md

 * (more or less) smart symbols on the display indicating the direction, current mode and errors

 #### additional in version 2.0
+* INFO: movie and interval mode are disabeled until ready in v2.1
 * coded as finite state machine
 * 3 modes for timelapse, timelapse with slider, movie
 * virtual endstops